Top 10 Reasons We Love Soap Operas

 There are way more than 10 reasons to love soap operas but here’s a few…

-With the unfortunate end to some of our most beloved soaps over the years and low ratings of a few of our current soaps, it's time for a positive reminder on why we love and have loved soap operas.
-Sure Soaps.com knows that sometimes the soap opera stories are repetitive or predictable, but along with the top ten annoying things in soaps are even more reasons we have all been daytime soap fans for decades...
+With the unfortunate end to some of our most beloved soaps over the years and low ratings of a few of our current soaps, it’s time for a positive reminder on why we love and have loved soap operas over the years such as All My Children, As The World Turns, Bold and the Beautiful, Days of our Lives, General Hospital, Guiding Light, Passions or Young and the Restless.
+Sure Soaps.com knows that sometimes the soap opera stories are repetitive or predictable, but nothing is perfect.
+We have our little top ten annoying things in soaps that bother even the biggest soap opera fan but there are even more reasons we have all been daytime soap fans for decades…

 After getting to know the characters in soaps, we laugh along with them during happy times, we cry along with them in their grief, we care about what happens to them.
 We keep tuning in, daily, almost the way we check in with our own families, yet they differ from our families, from our lives, in such a way that they become a fun way to escape from the mundane.

-Sometimes it appears exciting to work at Jabot, Newman Enterprises, Forrester Creations, or Titan.
+Sometimes it appears exciting to work at Jabot, Newman Enterprises, Forrester Creations, Basic Black, or Titan.
 The women wear fancy business suits or racy dresses which HR would probably have issues with, they get to smoke cigars, drink, and fight, do the deed on desks or in supply closets, but hardly ever bother with the mundane part of their job.
-Whether it’s at the office, police station, or hospital, soaps can make 9 - 5 look almost as exciting as the weekend!
+Whether it’s at the office, police station, or hospital, soaps can make 9 – 5 look almost as exciting as the weekend.
+It’s better than Calgon taking us away.

-Soap characters always find their true loves.
-Or several of them.
+Soap characters always find their true loves – or several

-Lovers may find true love but like in reality, they can lie, cheat on each other, and break up, but eventually, if they're considered to be 'supercouples', they're back together for the endgame.
+Lovers may find true love but like in reality, they can lie, cheat on each other, and break up, but eventually, if they’re considered to be ‘supercouples’, they’re back together for the endgame or as Brooke may call it, because it’s their ‘destiny’.
 Some couples in soaps have been married, divorced, married again, renewed their vows, only to break up again.
 Recycle and repeat – soap characters definitely like to explore their options and tweak their marriage vows.
+While we may in reality, want to stay away from that, it doesn’t make us want to see it on our screens any less.

 Most commonly kept secrets on soaps revolve paternity test result switches, murders, affairs, and lies.
 Whatever types of secrets are hidden, they all have one thing in common: they will eventually leak.
 Often, because the characters can’t keep their mouths shut!

-The women always have perfect makeup in prison, bed, on their death bed.
+Perfect makeup in prison, bed, on their death bed

 Heck, the characters always have a glow around them (which is due to a lighting technique in the soap world), making everyone look air-brush beautiful.
 It’s fake, of course.
 Nobody looks that good.
 While we may lounge around at home in our pajamas or sweatpants, any woman on each soap always wears the latest fashions even if she’s staying in, along with picture perfect makeup applications.
 And heels.
 Day after day we tune in to see what these fabulous ladies will wear next for some inspiration for our own wardrobes.

-Time and space are almost non-existent in soap operas.
+Time and space are almost non-existent in soaps

 Sometimes three days can be stretched out into a few weeks, while at the same time, characters can leave home and magically appear (teleport themselves) across town in the next moment.
 Private jets can fly our soap characters between cities, countries, and even continents in what seems to be ten minutes.
 Soaps also take the phrase “they grow up so fast” to another level as they age characters before our eyes to fit into new storylines.
 We don’t mind the highly unrealistic time span issues on soaps.
 While we don’t envy being aged in minutes, don’t we all wish we could get to Paris in just minutes, in a private jet?

-There’s an alcohol stash always nicely laid out in each living room.
+Alcohol stash always nicely laid out in living rooms